epimorphics/sapi-client-ruby/README.md

-# SAPI-NT client ruby
+# Sapi-NT client ruby

-This is a simple client library for interacting with SAPI-NT APIs in a Ruby or Rails project.
-The client is initialised with a reference to the SAPI-NT modelspec for the API, which is used to generate a custom API class using Ruby metaprogramming
+This is a simple client library for interacting with Sapi-NT APIs in a Ruby or Rails project.
+The client is initialised with a reference to the Sapi-NT modelspec for the API, which is used to generate a custom API class using Ruby metaprogramming